 What is sculpting?
 Who can you learn from?
 What sort of tools and books do you need?
 Does anyone teach sculpting classes?
 These are questions she will try to answer for you here.

-She discovered that there are many styles of sculpting: abstract, digital, figurine, figure and many materials to sculpt wood, stone, wax, sand, found items and of course, her goal–clay sculpture in the classical style.
+She discovered that there are many styles of sculpting: abstract, figurative, portrait, bas reliefs, still life, etc. and many materials to sculpt wood, stone, wax, metal, found items and of course, her goal–clay sculpture in the classical style.
 Depending on what kind of sculpture you are looking to create, your tools, methods and materials will vary.

 What she hopes to share on this blog are the resources and tools for sculpting with clay, primarily in the classical tradition, meaning full-figure sculpting along the lines of Greek and Roman style.
 The goal is to get to 1/2 and perhaps even life-size sculpting!

-She has been sculpting for about six months, so she’s still learning, but will share her ‘ah-ha’ moments and the tips she discovers along the way for those who would like a little help getting started.
+She has been sculpting for about two years, so she’s still learning, but will share her ‘ah-ha’ moments and the tips she discovers along the way for those who would like a little help getting started.